Abdul Majid Daryabadi: Return to Islam

 In 1918, Daryabadi took to studying Buddhism and Theosophy, before rebecoming a Muslim under the influence of Ashraf Ali Thanwi (1863–1943).
 At the time, he was also influenced by renowned Indian writers and scholars, including Sibli Numani (1857–1914), the famous Urdu poet Akbar Allahabadi (1846–1921), Muhammad Ali Jawhar (1878–1931), Abdul Bari Nadawi (1886–1976), Sulayman Nadawi (1884–1953), Bagwan Das (Banaras), and Gandhi (1869–1948), as well as the mathnawi (poems) of Mawlana Jalaluddin Rumi.

 He was inspired and influenced spiritually by Abdul Ahad Kasmundawi, Abid Husayn Fatehpuri, and Husayn Ahmad Madani (to take the oath of allegiance on him), Iqbal, Haji Muhammad Safi Bajnuri (d.1951 at Makka).
 In his memoirs he wrote about the famous poet Akbar Alahabadi, saying:One day he told me that why I had Arabic in my college course?
 Have I any relation to!
 I replied him that now I have no time to read and write on it.
 He replied me that the literary status of the Quran is being recognized to the people of Europe, he heard that the last fifteen Para of the Quran are included in the course of literature in Garman University.
 He advised me that to leave it and try to understand it and I might have relation to the Quran and whatever I like the part of the Quran to read daily.
-This was his part of Tabligh.On one occasion, Daryabadi praised philosopher John Stewart Mill in front of Akbar Alahabadi, saying "He is not at present physically alive, but he is present in the whole world.
+This was his part of Tabligh.On one occasion, Daryabadi praised philosopher John Stuart Mill in front of Akbar Alahabadi, saying "He is not at present physically alive, but he is present in the whole world.
 In all languages, Mill was the greatest person."
 Alahabadi replied, "Write down now what you think about Mill and date it today.
 In ten years time, I will ask you about your praise of Mill."
 Three years later, Daryabadi discarded his rational approach, and returned to the Islamic faith.
 After his return, he felt ashamed by his earlier rationalism and writings.

 He wrote about his disbelieving life and his turning point back to Islam in his work Muasirin ('Contemporaries'), saying that "It was 1909 through reading English books written by agnostics, I had turned from a good believer to a heretic ...
 My apostasy has been continued till 1918 ...
 At that time, I read the English Quran Commentary by Muhammad Ali of Lahore.
 It convinced me that the Quran is no collection of hearsay stories, but a collection of deep and sublime truths, and if it was not heavenly, it was almost heavenly."

 As a follower of Imam Abu Hanifah's teachings, Daryabadi's mazhab (school of thought) was Hanafism.
 This is one of the four schools of thought recognized by Ahl al-Sunnah wal Jamaah (Sunnism).
 Daryabadi interpreted his tafsir in the Hanafi school of thought.